cmc-aau/hpc-docs/docs/slurm/accounting.md

 # Usage accounting
 All users belong to an account (usually their PI) and all usage is tracked per user, but limitations can be set by administrators at a few different levels: at the cluster, partition, account, user, or QOS level.
-User associations with accounts rarely change, so in order to be able to temporarily request additional ressources or obtain higher priority for certain projects, users can submit to different SLURM "Quality of Service"s (QOS).
+User associations with accounts rarely change, so in order to be able to temporarily request additional resources or obtain higher priority for certain projects, users can submit to different SLURM "Quality of Service"s (QOS).
 By default all users submit jobs to the `normal` QOS.
 To submit to a different QOS to obtain a higher priority first discuss with your supervisor/PI, and then contact an administrator to get permission.

 ## Show QOS info and limitations
 ```